Winter-Soren/quantum-ml-handbook/docs/quantum-neural-network/components-of-qnn.md

 The Solovay-Kitaev theorem states that any unitary operation can be approximated to arbitrary precision by a sequence of gates from a universal gate set.
 This means that any non-linear operation can be implemented on a quantum computer by using a sequence of gates from a universal gate set.
 Using this theorem results that guarantees a single qubit unitary operations can be effciently approximated by a sequence of gates from a universal gate set.
 There's a catch though, the number of gates required to approximate a unitary operation grows exponentially with the precision of the approximation.
 Since then, many advances have been made but the circuits designed so far are all deterministic.

 A new approach is discovered, i.e., using non-deterministic quantum circuits.
 In this kind of circuits, a unitary operation is applied to a quantum state only if a certain expected measurement outcome is observed.
 Otherwise a cheap unitary operation can be utilized to reverse it.
-This process can then be repeated until the desired unitary operation is performed and therefore these circuits are called “Repeat-Until-Success” (RUS) circuits.
+This process can then be repeated until the desired unitary operation is performed and therefore these circuits are called "Repeat-Until-Success" (RUS) circuits.
 A clear advantage of RUS circuits is their extremely low resource cost.

 Let's consider an example of a RUS circuit that implements a non-linear operation on a quantum state.